 Learn something new every day More Info... by email

 A front office manager is a key position in many office-reliant businesses.
-In charge of the day to day running of the office, the front office manager may also hold authority over non-management office workers and serve as the department representative.
+In charge of the day-to-day running of the office, this individual may also hold authority over non-management office workers and serve as the department representative.
 Good office managers have a wide variety of skills that help both run the office and manage employee issues efficiently.

-In order to become a front office manager, it is important to have both office and people skills.
-Basic office requirements, such as computer literacy, familiarity with office machines, and phone skills are important, since a front office manager often shares in the duties of all office workers.
-In order to make the office run smoothly, however, the front office manager must be able to manage employees under his or her authority fairly and effectively.
+Someone who wants to become a front office manager will need both office and people skills.
+Basic office requirements, such as computer literacy, familiarity with office machines, and phone skills are important, since this employee often shares in the duties of all office workers.
+In order to make the office run smoothly, however, he or she must be able to manage employees under his or her authority fairly and effectively.
 This may be difficult in some cases, as office managers may have casual relationships with co-workers or even be promoted from within the ranks of regular office workers.
 Maintaining a professional workplace while still being friendly and fair with office workers is a skill that can take a long time to learn.

 An office manager must in some ways be a visionary for his or her department.
 While some requirements may be handed down by supervisors or upper management, it is important for a manager to constantly ask and prioritize how the office could improve.
 Updating old file systems, implementing more efficient work requirements, and listening carefully to employee ideas about improvement can all lead to a happier, more productive working environment.